Frequently Asked Questions

 Time and time again we see how once a a stock is discovered trading volume (liquidity) often soars!
 If you are patient and can be happy to collect a dividend while you wait, selling later at some point is rarely a problem.
 When buying a few smaller value shares consider this as one position.
 That way you have diversified the so called unsystematic risk.
 Members quickly see from my reports & company visits how truly many interesting companies there are here.
 And how well overall over time they have performed so well.
 Only about 70-90 companies out of over 500 listed companies here are followed by the brokerage research community.
 Some 320 or moe are totally neglected and some are true "diamonds in the rough".
 If you are obsessed with reasonable valuations and future above average earnings growth, as we here are, you will want to look well beyond the "top 50 SET" stocks!

 For many years smaller cap Thai stocks performed rather well.
 They were under-priced, under-followed and mostly ignored by the institutions and brokers alike.
-The individual investor with some know how and experience could beat the SET index, as I did here for many years.
-But from 2016 on this started to change...individual retails investors started abandoning Thai stocks as a savings vehicle, while punters and speculators, index funds and so called trigger funds increasingly took over.
+The individual investor with some know how and experience could beat the SET index, as I here did for many years.
+But from 2017 on this started to change...individual retails investors started abandoning Thai stocks as a savings vehicle, while punters and speculators, index funds and so called trigger funds increasingly took over.
 Not least, the controversial derivative warrants (DW) market.
-As here amply pointed out of late: individual investors at present make up barely 40% of total SET volume vs. some 60-70% in years past.
-The SET and brokers alike should ask themselves why are individual investors shying the Thai stock market like never before?
-I have my own views on this and it has allot to do with the behavior of the Thai brokerage industry.
+As here amply pointed out back then: individual investors at present make up barely 40% of total SET volume vs. some 60-70% in years past, but this has increased of late with individuals coming back.

 The result is, smaller cap stocks have been in the doldrums for some time, many dropping 50% or more and the MAI index graph looks like its " going to hell in a hand basked".
 To be fair many reported disappointing earnings and so their p/e ratio's became overstretched, this is one reason not to turn over positive on the sector, just yet.
 Further, its becoming increasingly difficult to get any added value research information by any means, as most as these companies have been put on alert by the SET/SEC to be ultra careful in disclosure.
-Hence company responsible visits with management have become for the most part, a waste of time.
-Why has the new SET president has not addressed the dire issue of retail investors abandoning the Thai SET?
-As for me and our members here, I have recently made very strong positive comments on one of the largest cap stocks, namely PTTGC which post its sell off to the low 70's in early July 2018, demanded a very strong buy in my view, stated again and again of late here.
-When things change, so do I...and for now its best to hide out in a quality large(est) cap stock with high dividends, then to swim against the river...when the river's flow changed.
+Hence company responsible visits with management have become less interesting, not least due to Covit-19.
+In early April 2020, I went max. bullish for the first time in many years, stated so at my front page back then, and smaller and mid cap stocks have largely outperformed again since.
+(January 2 2022).

 Because institutions have strict mandates (rules) which prohibit them to invest in any stock, unless they its shares trade US$ 1-3 million per day.
 This often means if a Thai stock does not trade 1-3 million US$ per day, it's not even considered.
 This is an enormous restriction in an emerging market like Thailand and so virtually creates a "hand-cuff" enviroment on the best values.
 Hence most institutions do not own the true values in SE Asia stock markets.
 I have often called this "behavioral mispricings".

 Sometimes yes.
 Its a more lazy way to invest.
-But in SE Asia, restricitive factors have created a distorted local stock market and progressively so for over a decade.
-The hard-working mutual fund investor/clients, mistakenly believe they are getting an ownership in hard-working and industrious Asia.
-Instead, due to severe fund investment restrictions on liquidity, fund clients/investors are buying indirectly only the very largest capitalized firms too often ignored faster smaller capitlized companies.
+But in SE Asia, restrictive factors have created a distorted local stock market and progressively so for over the decades.
+The hard-working mutual fund investor/clients, mistakenly believe they are getting an ownership in hard-working and industrious SE Asia.
+Instead, due to severe fund investment restrictions on liquidity, fund clients/investors are buying indirectly only large capitalized firms too often ignored faster smaller companies.
 Hence to many it pays to be more investor pro-active and through Thaistocks.com, you can find and learn about many value stocks in leading industries which pay dividends all along.
 But you got to go beyond the brokers, the funds and most biz news!
+Realize some 70% of the entire Thai economy (GDP) is generated by smaller/mid sized firms.
+(January 2 2022).